 - Second Water from Fifth Loop Trail

 Okay, Second Water is not for the faint of heart.
 It is 18.8 miles so I suggest a backpacking trip to this area otherwise you will be hiking for over 12 hours!
 It is worth the view once you arrive.
-It is absolutely gorgeous!
+It is an absolutely gorgeous place to see the fall colors in Utah!

 15. Utah National Parks

 If you are looking for Southern Utah fall colors, head to the Utah National Parks.
 There are 5 National Parks in Utah.
-The best National Park to see fall colors would be Zion.
+The best National Park to see fall colors would be Zion National Park.

 Mighty 5 National Parks